Is one of your employees asking to take some time off?

 The Act states that “employers must take reasonable action to prevent psychological harassment and, whenever they become aware of such behaviour, to put a stop to it.”

-As of January 1, 2019, the government will require that all employers put in place a psychological harassment prevention and complaint process policy.
+The government now requires that all employers put in place a psychological harassment prevention and complaint process policy.